 \subsubsection{Reinforcement Learning}

-Zoph et al. \cite{nas_rl_zoph16} were one of the first to apply reinforcement learning (RL) for neural architecture search.
+Zoph et al. \cite{nas_rl_zoph16} were among the first to apply reinforcement learning (RL) to neural architecture search.
 Figure \ref{fig:rl_nas} presents an overview of an RL-based NAS algorithm.
-The agent is usually a recurrent neural network (RNN) that executes an action $A_t$ at each step $t$ to sample a new architecture from the search space and receives an observation of the state $S_t$ together with a reward scalar $R_t$ from the environment to update the agent's sampling strategy.
-Environment refers to the use of standard neural network training procedure to train and evaluate the network generated by the agent, after which the corresponding results (such as accuracy) are returned.
-Many follow-up approaches \cite{metaqnn,nasnet_zoph17,blockqnn,enas} use this framework, but with different agent policies and neural-architecture encoding.
-Zoph et al. \cite{nas_rl_zoph16} first use the policy gradient algorithm \cite{policygradient} to train the agent, and sequentially sample a string to encode the entire neural architecture.
-In subsequent work \cite{nasnet_zoph17}, they use the Proximal Policy Optimization (PPO) algorithm \cite{ppo} to update the agent, and propose the method shown in Figure \ref{fig:rl_cell} to build the cell-based neural architecture.
-MetaQNN \cite{metaqnn} proposes a meta-modeling algorithm using Q-learning and a $\epsilon$-greedy exploration strategy and experience replay to search neural architectures sequentially.
+Here, the controller is usually a recurrent neural network (RNN) that executes an action $A_t$ at each step $t$ to sample a new architecture from the search space and receives an observation of the state $S_t$ together with a reward scalar $R_t$ from the environment to update the controller's sampling strategy.
+Environment refers to the use of a standard neural network training procedure to train and evaluate the network generated by the controller, after which the corresponding results (such as accuracy) are returned.
+Many follow-up approaches \cite{metaqnn,nasnet_zoph17,blockqnn,enas} have used this framework, but with different controller policies and neural-architecture encoding.
+Zoph et al. \cite{nas_rl_zoph16} first used the policy gradient algorithm \cite{policygradient} to train the controller, and sequentially sampled a string to encode the entire neural architecture.
+In a subsequent study \cite{nasnet_zoph17}, they used the proximal policy optimization (PPO) algorithm \cite{ppo} to update the controller, and proposed the method shown in Figure \ref{fig:rl_cell} to build a cell-based neural architecture.
+MetaQNN \cite{metaqnn} is a meta-modeling algorithm using Q-learning with an $\epsilon$-greedy exploration strategy and experience replay to sequentially search for neural architectures.